Multiple Physics Pretraining for Physical Surrogate Models: Experiment Details

 The following architectural decisions were used across all AViT models trained in this paper: \begin{itemize} \item \textbf{Pre/Post Norm:} Pre-norm \citep{xiong2020layer} \item \textbf{Normalization Type:} Instance Normalization \citep{ulyanov2017instance} \item \textbf{Activations:} GeLU \citep{hendrycks2023gaussian} \item \textbf{QK Norm:} Yes \citep{dehghani2023scaling} \item \textbf{Patching:} hMLP \citep{Touvron2022ThreeTE} \item \textbf{Decoder:} Transposed hMLP (this is equivalent to the transposed convolutions mentioned in the main text). \item \textbf{Causal Masking:} False - We only evaluate the loss on the $T+1$ prediction.

 \end{itemize}

 Furthermore, we examine the performance of our models on the aforementioned PDE systems when the size of the model is scaled.
 Vision transformers have a variety of parameters that control the model's size, including the number of processor blocks, the dimensionality of patch embeddings and self-attention, the dimensionality of Multi-Layer Perceptron (MLP) blocks, the number of attention heads, and the patch size applied on the input tensors.
 In previous studies on language \citep{hoffmann2022training, kaplan2020scaling, hernandez2021scaling} and vision \citep{zhai2022scaling}, it has generally been noted that model performance is typically only weakly dependent on shape parameters, and instead depends largely on non-embedding parameter count given a fixed compute budget and dataset size.
 As such, we follow the general scaled architectures set forth by \citet{zhai2022scaling} for vision, and scale all aspects of the model shapes simultaneously to select a variety of model sizes for testing.
 These are detailed in \ref{tab:sizes}.
+In practice, the AViT models are on average slightly slower than the similarly sized baseline models from Table \ref{tab:num_results}.

 \paragraph{Software.} All model development and training in this paper is performed using PyTorch 2.0 \citep{pytorch}. \paragraph{Hardware.} All training for both pretraining and finetuning is done using Distributed Data Parallel (DDP) across 8 Nvidia H100-80GB GPUs.